gideonlee/gbooks/README.md

 # Reading List Command Line Application
-This application will allow you to search for books with the Google Books API and add them to a reading list.
+Gbooks is a command line application that will allow you to search for books with the Google Books API and add them to a local reading list.
+Each successful search request will return a list of five books with the title, author, and publisher.

 ## Installation
 Simply run npm install first and then install the Command Line Application to begin using gbooks.